 University of St Mark and St John (Marjon)

 History: Founded by Derwent Coleridge, brother of Samuel Taylor Coleridge, it was a marriage in 1923 of the teacher-training colleges St John's of Battersea and St Mark's of Chelsea.
 In 1973, it moved to Plymouth.
 It received University College status in 2007 and was renamed from University College Plymouth St Mark and St John, or UCP Marjon.
-This year they became the University of St Mark & St John.
+In 2013 they became the University of St Mark & St John, and from August 2014 the institution will be structured in three faculties: the Faculty of Education and Social Sciences; the Faculty of Sport and Health Sciences; and the Faculty of Language and Creative Industries.

 Address: Greenfield site outside Plymouth.